Node.js SDK

 Abort signal

-Cancel requests using AbortController:
+Cancel in-flight requests using the Web AbortController API:

 abort-signal.ts